Philosophy

 Plan before you code

-Section titled “Plan before you code”fab-kit’s 7-stage pipeline (intake → spec → apply → review → hydrate → ship → review-PR) exists because letting an agent code straight from a one-line prompt produces predictable garbage.
-Forcing intake and spec stages adds 10 minutes; saves 2 hours of rework.
+Section titled “Plan before you code”fab-kit’s 6-stage pipeline (intake → apply → review → hydrate → ship → review-PR) exists because letting an agent code straight from a one-line prompt produces predictable garbage.
+Forcing an intake stage adds 10 minutes; saves 2 hours of rework.

 Composition over integration